divaricatum/cl-faq/README.md

     references by name are made and the linked library is required to be available before the executable can start.

   - **Load**: A process by which a shared-library is dynamically mapped into the memory space of an already-running executable.
-The functions to call to load a shared-library are LoadLibrary() on Windows, shl\_load() on HP-UX with 32-bit Lisps, and dlopen() on other unix systems.
-The load Common Lisp function of Allegro CL calls one of these functions when it sees that the file being loaded is a shared-library.
+The functions to call to load a shared-library are LoadLibrary() on Windows and dlopen() on Unix systems including MacOSX.
+The **load** Common Lisp function of Allegro CL calls one of these functions when it sees that the file being loaded is a shared-library.

   - **Bind**: Attaching functions within a shared-library to allow those functions to be called.
 The ff:def-foreign-call function in Allegro